Datong Bridge station

 Datong Bridge Station is an underground metro station of Line 2 and Line 3 in Ningbo, Zhejiang, China.
 It situates on the crossing of Qingyun Road and Jintang Road.
-Construction of the station starts in late 2010 and opened to service in September 26, 2015.
+Construction of the station started in late 2010 and opened to service in September 26, 2015.
 In June 2019, Datong Bridge Station became a transfer station between Line 2 and Line 3.

 Exits

 Datong Bridge Station has 4 exits.